Skip to main content

 Volunteering to work with animals

-• looking after injured animals
+• caring for injured animals

-• working at a community farm
+• working at a local farm

-• monitoring local wildlife
+• watching and helping local wildlife

 • working with stray and feral cats